Robert Jordan (baseball)

-In 1903, he was playing as First baseman for the Cuban X-Giants at the age of 29.
+In 1903, he was playing as a first baseman for the Cuban X-Giants at the age of 29.
 There he was playing with famous players of the day, including Charlie Grant, Jap Payne, Rube Foster, and Big Bill Smith.
 He stayed with the X-Giants for at least three seasons before moving on.

 In 1906, Jordan moved to the Philadelphia Giants for a year, then played with the Brooklyn Royal Giants in 1907.